 After leaving Namche in the morning, your trekking journey begins.
 You follow the trail that heads away from the market area to the mountains.
 The trail becomes narrower and steeper, you will find some downhills and amazing suspension bridges on this trail.
 The view from the trail encourages you to move further.

 Chorten, prayer wheels, prayer flags can be seen on the way to the monastery.
-The last climb is strenuous and it takes you to Tengboche Monastery (3867m), the largest monastery of the Khumbu region.
+The last climb is strenuous and it takes you to Tengboche Monastery (3867m), the largest monastery in the Khumbu region.
 The interiors of the monastery are outstanding and attractive.
-It is situated at the top of the hill, that why you can enjoy the magnificent view of the mountain ranges, the Mount Everest, Mount Ama Dablam and many more.
+It is situated at the top of the hill, that why you can enjoy the magnificent view of the mountain ranges, Mount Everest, Mount Ama Dablam, and many more.
 You will stay at Tengboche tonight.

 Day 05: Tengboche to Dingboche